136

 Tips on preparing for a winter away from home

 Long-time snowbirds have developed lists to be re-used year after year.
-My husband and I are relatively new snowbirds with just two winters under our belts.
+My husband and I spent a few winters as snowbirds.
+We left our home in Winnipeg, Manitoba, Canada and spent four to five months in Mesa, Arizona, U.S.A.
 We figured out what we needed to do to prepare through online research, talking to friends, and trial and error.
-We’ve developed our own list.
+Here’s our list.

 NOTE: Snowbirds originate in the northern U.S. as well as in Canada.
 Many things on the checklist are applicable to them as well, although there are some uniquely Canadian considerations, such as emergency medical insurance and currency exchange.